 Course Structure: CO_Information Technology

-Graduates after doing this program get placed in organizations like Amazon, Google, Flipkart, Toshiba, KPIT Cummins, Microsoft, Oracle, IBM, Cisco, Intel, Samsung R&D, Honeywell, Deloitte, etc.
+Graduates after this program get placed in organisations like Amazon, Google, Flipkart, Toshiba, KPIT Cummins, Microsoft, Oracle, IBM, Cisco, Intel, Samsung R&D, Honeywell, Deloitte, etc.

 B.Tech in Mechanical Engineering

 The Department of Mechanical and Manufacturing Engineering was established in 1960.
-The Mechanical Engineering course at MIT is designed to initiate and familiarize the students with the design and usage of tools and products used by mechanical engineers.
-The course is structured in an organized manner giving the students ample information about basic mechanisms and concepts.
+The Mechanical Engineering course at MIT is designed to initiate and familiarise the students with the design and usage of tools and products used by mechanical engineers.
+The course is structured in an organised manner giving the students ample information about basic mechanisms and concepts.

-The third and fourth semesters provide a strong base for students and have subjects like Thermodynamics I and II, Theory of Machines which is split as Dynamics and Kinematics of Machinery respectively.
+The third and fourth semesters provide a strong base for students.
+They have subjects like Thermodynamics I and II, and Theory of Machines, which are split as Dynamics and Kinematics of Machinery, respectively.
 The Department of Mechanical Engineering provides a wide range of subjects such as theoretical subjects like Manufacturing Technology and Automobile Engineering and theoretical and numerical based subjects like Fluid Mechanics.
-The course focuses on working and production of machines, various forces and their effects on mechanisms, heat and its applications and the study of materials.
-Mechanical Engineering varies from Mechatronics as the latter includes subjects which are more electronics oriented, along with core mechanical subjects.
-Industrial Production (IP) and Mechanical Engineering are branches from the same department: The Department of Mechanical and Manufacturing Engineering.
-IP offers similar subjects to that of Mechanical, but IP also focuses on the process and various methods of manufacturing and production.
+The course focuses on the working and production of machines, various forces and their effects on mechanisms, heat and its applications and the study of materials.
+Mechanical Engineering varies from Mechatronics as the latter includes more electronics-oriented subjects, along with core mechanical subjects.
+Industrial Production (IP) and Mechanical Engineering are branches of the same department: The Department of Mechanical and Manufacturing Engineering.
+IP offers similar subjects to Mechanical, but IP also focuses on the process and various manufacturing and production methods.

-The workshops and labs that this course offers provide an insight into what occurs in core industries and help put into practice the concepts learned in class.
-Graduates from this course can either decide to work and gain experience in the industry or directly apply for a Masters Degree in various fields such as a Masters in Automobile Engineering, Mechanical Engineering or even courses such as Computational Mechanics.
-Placements for this branch are decent and companies ranging from Goldman Sachs and Amazon to Hero Motocorp and Larsen and Toubro recruit Mechanical Engineers from MIT.
+The workshops and labs this course offers provide an insight into what occurs in core industries and help put into practice the concepts learned in class.
+Graduates from this course can either decide to work and gain experience in the industry or directly apply for a Masters’s Degree in various fields such as a master’s in Automobile Engineering, Mechanical Engineering or even courses such as Computational Mechanics.
+Placements for this branch are decent, and companies ranging from Goldman Sachs and Amazon to Hero Motocorp and Larsen and Toubro recruit Mechanical Engineers from MIT.

-If you have an aptitude towards Physics and Math, especially 11th and 12th Standard Mechanics, then Mechanical Engineering will always have subjects that’ll pique your interest and keep you engaged throughout the course.
+If you have an aptitude for Physics and Maths, especially 11th and 12th Standard Mechanics, then Mechanical Engineering has subjects that’ll pique your interest and keep you engaged throughout the course.